-The District's top priority is to ensure the safety of our employees and customers as we move forward with reopening to the public.
-Customers should be assured that our water supplies are not affected by the COVID-19 virus, and the District will continue follow Federal, State and local health advisories as we serve our community.
+The District's top priority is to ensure the safety of our employees and customers.
+Customers should be assured that our water supplies are not affected by the COVID-19 virus, and the District will continue to follow Federal, State, and local health advisories as we serve our community.

-Below are resources from the U.S. Centers for Disease Control (CDC), the U.S. Environmental Protection Agency (EPA), and American Water Works Association (AWWA) regarding COVID-19.
+View resources from the U.S. Centers for Disease Control (CDC), the U.S. Environmental Protection Agency (EPA), and American Water Works Association (AWWA) regarding COVID-19:

-Additionally, below is a link to the latest information from Sacramento County about measures to minimize the spread of the virus.
+- Additionally, there is a link to the latest information from Sacramento County about measures to minimize the spread of the virus.

 - The U.S. Centers for Disease Control and Prevention (CDC) has issued guidance to ensure that building water systems and end-use devices are properly managed after a prolonged shutdown.